-NHER 26816 (Monument record) - Earthworks of medieval to post medieval ridge and furrow
+NHER 26816 (Monument record) - Earthworks of possible medieval to post medieval ridge and furrow and drainage features

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.